Skip to main content

 Available on the Free plan

-By default, Judge.me sends separate review request emails for each product in an order, up to the maximum number of products you’ve configured.
+By default, we send separate review request emails for each product in the order, up to the maximum number of products you’ve configured.

-You can also send a single email that includes review requests for multiple products.
-This setting has moved from the email template editor to Request scheduling.
+You can also choose to send a single email that includes review requests for multiple products instead.

-To choose how review requests are sent for multi-product orders:
+To choose how many review request emails are sent for multi-product orders:

 1. From your Judge.me admin, go to Settings > Request scheduling.